mehermvr/rko_lio/docs/pages/primer.rst

 If possible, prefer using the ROS version.
 The Python version is intended mainly for convenience.

-For a short demo video of RKO-LIO, you can check this YouTube video:
+For a short demo of RKO-LIO, you can check this YouTube video:

 .. figure:: ../_static/odometry_video_thumbnail.png
    :target: https://www.youtube.com/watch?v=NNpzXdf9XmU